 In most cases, delay tends to happen in online multiplayer games, and this has much to do with your Internet connection than anything else.
 Here’s the thing, it takes time for data to travel from your computer to the game you’re playing, and that’s the reason for lag.

 The simplest option here is to move to a different server, preferably one that is close to your location.
-Furthermore, if there are several network-hogging programs running in the background such as torrent software or whatever else, just close such background software.
+Furthermore, if there are several network-hogging programs running in the background, just close such background software.

 The next step here is to stay away from WiFi.
 Yes, a wired connection is always much better than a wireless one.
 So get an Ethernet cord and attach it to the computer, then to the router.